 How do I teach All About Me?

-It’s important to invite students to share many things about themselves, remembering that what may be an exciting subject for one student to share might be a missing part of another’s story.
+It’s important to invite students to share many things about themselves, remembering that what may be an exciting subject for one student to share might be a missing part of another student’s story.
 Welcoming students to tell their story in a variety of ways encourages personal choice in self expression.

-For some students, it can even be helpful to bring family on board to curate the memories, which in option one of our resources below offers!
-However you choose to include an All About Me activity in your plans, be sure to celebrate the range of personalities present in your class, honor similarities and differences as positive traits of diverse friendships, and don’t forget to share your own story with your students—they’ll love getting to know you better!
+For some students, it can be helpful to ask families to assist in curating the memories.
+However you choose to include an All About Me worksheet or activity in your plans, be sure to celebrate the range of personalities present in your class, honor similarities and differences as positive traits of diverse friendships, and don’t forget to share your own story with your students—they’ll love getting to know you better!

 All About Me Worksheet

-This all about me worksheet is a great way to get families engaged!
+This all about me worksheet is a great way to help students get to know each other and get families engaged!
 It has two parts, each of which can be added to the student’s SEL journal.
-For students who are working remotely without a printer, we’ve added typable fields to the worksheet (with the exception of locations to paste photos).
+For students who are working from home, we’ve added typable fields to the worksheet (with the exception of locations to paste photos).
 You can have students save the PDF and send it to you for printing.
 Here’s what they’ll do:

 - First, with the help of a family member, students will discover facts about themselves and what makes them who they are.